tundish/blathnaid/blathnaid/book/chapters.rst

 Errand
 ------

-"I do have an errand you can do for me", says the Blacksmith.
+“I do have an errand you can do for me”, says the Blacksmith.
-"There is a message to deliver.
-It will be some days travelling."
+“There is a message to deliver.
+It will be some days travelling.”

 Unprepared
 ----------